 Feedback is critical to individual growth, both professional and personal.
-People take and give feedback in different ways.
+But people take and give feedback in different ways.
 Not everyone is comfortable having potentially difficult conversations, and some may find it challenging to give others suggestions for improvement in a way that can be clearly understood while not being condescending or destroying confidence.
 But in the workplace, the focus has to be on optimising performance and supporting development, which constructive feedback helps to achieve.

 The importance of constructive feedback in the workplace